monum/gsoc-2022/index.md

 We give this project a **medium** level of difficulty.
 The project may take **175 hours** or **350 hours** depending on the number of features built.

-This project will require intermediate experience with GIS and web mapping platforms such as Mapbox, advanced experience with JavaScript/HTML/CSS, and intermediate experience with building serverless apps.
+This project will require intermediate experience with GIS and web mapping platforms, advanced experience with JavaScript/HTML/CSS, and intermediate experience with building serverless apps.
 In particular, contributors should be comfortable interacting with RESTful APIS and using cloud-based data stores (such as SimpleDB).

 The mentors for the project will include two Program Directors at the Mayor's Office of Urban Mechanics, including one who served as a Google Summer of Code mentor at Code for America in 2011 and the City of Boston in 2021.